-Note: These are perfect for someone playing the Whole Life Challenge on the Kickstart level, whether you’re a meat-eater or not!
-And if you’re on Lifestyle, you could still try the coconut yogurt dip on your compliant protein of choice.
+Note: These are perfect for someone playing the Whole Life Challenge on the Kickstart level, whether you’re a meat-eater or not.
+If you’re on Lifestyle, you could still try the coconut yogurt dip on your compliant protein of choice.

 Tofu Strip Ingredients:

 - 1 package of firm and well-drained tofu cut into strips

 - 1/4 to 1/3 cup coconut flour

 - 2 tbsps of arrowroot or similar compliant thickener

 - 1/4 cup oats

 - 1/3 cup organic full-fat yogurt gives it a slightly sweet taste that balances nicely with the curry and lime

 - 1/4 cup coconut cream not the same as coconut milk

 - 1 tsp curry powder